manasthakur/learn-vim/README.md

 - No screenshots!
 Supposed to be followed with Vim open alongside

 ### Modules:
-We will learn Vim over seven modules:
+We will learn Vim over the following modules:

 * [Module Zero: The Forgotten One] (modules/module0.md)
 * [(Not just an) Intro](modules/module1.md)